 My advice to a new mum (which is also the best advice I’ve been given) would be to trust your instincts; no one knows your baby better than you do, so do what feels right.
 I’d also say to be honest – if you’re struggling, feeling depressed or just need someone to hold your baby so you can nap, speak up!
 Earlier this year I realised I’d been suffering from postnatal depression and didn’t want to speak about it at first.
 But I actually felt more empowered to tell people and own it.

 My mum crush is definitely Patricia Bright.
 There’s not much diversity in the Mum Bloggersphere and as she’s Black British and a similar age, I can relate to her a lot.
 Patricia inspires me because she has achieved so much!
 The creator of this tag Emily Norris is my second mum crush; I love her speed cleaning videos on her Youtube channel and think she is really down to earth.

 16. And who do you tag?

 I now tag the following bloggers to complete this tag:

 Coralie over at My Life as Mum has also done the tag, you can read her answers here.

-If you enjoyed this tag you may also like the The Parenting Alphabet Challenge.
-Feel free to leave a comment and let me know what you’re favourite mum hack is!
+If you enjoyed this tag you may also like The Parenting Alphabet Challenge.
+Feel free to leave a comment and let me know what your favourite mum hack is!

 Viv Simone x